-Locust comes with a number of events that provides hooks for extending locust in different ways.
+Locust comes with a number of events hooks that can be used to extend Locust in different ways.

 It’s highly recommended that you add a wildcard keyword argument in your listeners (the **kw in the code above), to prevent your code from breaking if new arguments are added in a future version.